 The FDA approved Mavyret in 2017 for use in the treatment of any HCV genotype.
 It contains glecaprevir and pibrentasvir.

 Mavyret is the first treatment that can be administered for only 8 weeks in people without cirrhosis.
-Most of the other combination drugs must be administered for a minimum of 12 weeks.
+Most of the other combination drugs must be administered for at least 12 weeks.

-This medication is available as tablets and pellets.
-If you’re prescribed tablets, you’ll typically take 3 pills at the same time every day.
+This medication is available in tablets and pellets.
+If your doctor prescribes tablets, you’ll typically take 3 pills at the same time every day.
 Mavyret tablets should be taken with food.

-Mavyret pellets should be sprinkled onto a spoonful of soft, sticky, low-water food, like peanut butter, thick jam, or cream cheese.
+Mavyret pellets should be sprinkled onto a spoonful of soft, sticky, low-water food such as peanut butter, thick jam, or cream cheese.
 Swallow the mixture without chewing.
 Be sure to finish consuming the mixture within 15 minutes.

 These days, interferons are not commonly used to treat HCV.
 The newer treatments listed above are typically used instead.
-This is because interferons can cause a lot of side effects, and they’re not as effective for treating chronic HCV infection.
-However, this medication type is sometimes used alongside DAAs.
+This is because interferons can cause a lot of side effects and are not as effective for treating chronic HCV infection.

 Interferon is a protein.
 It helps your immune system develop an immune response to viruses, including HCV.
 Peginterferon alfa-2a (Pegasys) is a common brand-name interferon.